mrash/Wireguard-macOS-LinuxVM/README.md

 ## Introduction
-Over the long term, the Wireguard VPN is set to send shockwaves through the VPN community with its modern cryptographic design, performance, stealthiness against active scanners, and committment to security through a minimally complex code base.
+Over the long term, the Wireguard VPN is set to send shockwaves through the VPN community with its modern cryptographic design, performance, stealthiness against active scanners, and commitment to security through a minimally complex code base.
 It is my belief that these characteristics firmly place Wireguard among the best VPN options available.
 Over time, it is likely that commercial solutions will be developed around Wireguard similarly to commercial wrappers around OpenVPN.